Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q1: Which requirements are non-negotiable?**

-*We've said it in so many ways but we have to get the wording right for the answer to be accepted.*
+*Hint: We've said it in so many ways but we have to get the wording right for the answer to be accepted.*

 <details>
   <summary>Spoiler warning: Answer</summary>